Detection of significant X-ray polarization from transient NS-LMXB XTE J1701-462 with IXPE and its implication on the coronal geometry: Introduction

 \quad Low-mass X-ray binaries (LMXBs) consisting of a low-magnetic field neutron star accreting material from a low-mass companion star show intensity and spectral variations on time scales ranging from hours to months, and are divided into two sub-groups, Z-sources and atoll sources.
 The classification is based on their joint spectral and temporal nature and the shape of the path that they trace out in the Colour-Colour diagram (CCD) and hardness intensity diagram \citep[HID,][]{has1989}.
 The Z-sources trace out a `Z'-shaped track having three branches: horizontal branch (HB), normal branch (NB) and flaring branch (FB).
 The Z-sources are further classified into two sub-categories based on the extent of their HB and FB.
 The Cyg-like Z-sources have prominent HB and weak FB, and vice-versa for the Sco-like Z-sources.

-\src is a neutron star low-mass X-ray binary (NS-LMXB) discovered with the \textit{All Sky Monitor (ASM)} in January~2006 \citep{remi2006}.
-The first 10 weeks of observations with the \textit{Rossi X-ray Timing Explorer} (\textit{RXTE}) suggested that it was a transient Z-source, the first of its kind \citep{homan2007}.
+\src is a neutron star low-mass X-ray binary (NS-LMXB) discovered with the \textit{All Sky Monitor (ASM) of the \textit{Rossi X-ray Timing Explorer}} (\textit{RXTE}) in January~2006 \citep{remi2006} and it is the only known source till date that shows both Z-like and Atoll-like behaviour.
+The first 10 weeks of observations suggested that it was a transient Z-source, the first of its kind \citep{homan2007}.
 During the initial high intensity phase, the source displayed Cyg-like behaviour and then evolved into a Sco-like Z-source as the count rate decreased \citep{lin2009}.
 During the decay phase of the $\sim 600$ days outburst, the source displayed atoll-like behaviour.
-The source entered a new ouburst phase on 2022 September 6 \citep{iwa2022}.
+MAXI/GSC observations has revealed that the source entered a new outburst phase on 2022 September 6 \citep{iwa2022}.

 In general, a combination of a thermal component and a Comptonized emission component is used in modeling the X-ray spectra of Z and atoll sources \citep{disal2000,disal2001,agra2003,agra2009,agra2023,tara2008,pirai2000,pira2007}.
-The thermal component is either described by a multi-colour disc component (MCD) from standard thin disc \citep{mitsu1984} or a single-temperature blackbody (BB) originating from the boundary-layer/spreading-layer (BL/SL).
-However, the X-ray spectrum of \src has been fitted with a combination of two thermal components (BB+MCD) and a constrained broken power-law (CBPL) with break energy fixed at 20 keV \citep{homan2007,lin2009}.
+The thermal component is either described by a multi-colour disc (MCD) component from standard thin disc \citep{mitsu1984} or a single-temperature blackbody (BB) originating from the boundary-layer/spreading-layer (BL/SL).The Comptonized emission is produced by scattering of soft seed photons in a hot electron plasma.
+The seed photons are supplied by either relatively cold accretion disc or the neutron star surface. \cite{lin2009} fitted the X-ray spectrum of XTE 1701-462 with a combination of two thermal components (BB+MCD) and a constrained broken power-law (CBPL) with break energy fixed at 20 keV.
+A combination of a Comptonized component (\texttt{compTT} in XSPEC) and disc emission (MCD) has also been used to describe the X-ray spectrum of the source \citep{wang2014}.
 Z-sources are generally found in the soft spectral state (SS).
-In this state, the Comptonized component $kT_{e}$ is found to be in the range of 2 to 5 keV and the spectrum does not evolve significantly along the complete Z-track \citep{disal2000,disal2001,disal2002,agra2020a,agra2020b,agra2009,agra2023}.
+In this state, the Comptonized component $kT_{e}$ is found to be in the range of 2 to 5 keV and the spectrum shows small but systematic variations along the complete Z-track \citep{disal2000,disal2001,disal2002}.